Free Androgen Index

 What do my test results mean?

-Test results vary by age, gender, and overall health.
-Normal FAI values generally
+Test results also vary by age, gender, and overall health.
+Approximate normal FAI

-range between 30 and 150 in men.
-Levels below 30 mean a possible testosterone deficiency.
+values generally range between 30 and 150 in men.
+Levels below 30 mean a possible

 If you are male and your level of total testosterone falls below 200 ng/dL, you may